Cybermoya-pro/sweetlink/README.md

 ## License

-The CLI inherits the Sweetistics repo license; consult `LICENSE` at the repo root before redistribution.
+The CLI inherits this monorepo’s license; consult `LICENSE` at the repo root before redistribution.